gselgin/Snake/README.md

 # Snake
-Snake game programmed in Java
+Snake game programmed in Java with a graphical user interface